tasmota/docs/docs/Berry.md

 ## Introduction to Berry

 Berry is the next generation scripting for Tasmota.
-It is based on the open-source Berry project, deliveting an ultra-lightweight dynamically typed embedded scripting language.
+It is based on the open-source Berry project, delivering an ultra-lightweight dynamically typed embedded scripting language.
 It is designed for lower-performance embedded devices.

 [**Berry Github**](https://github.com/Skiars/berry)